Remarks on backward uniqueness of parabolic equations and incompressible Navier-Stokes well-posedness: Outlook

-We find that the proofs for the local regularity and potential blow-up stated by Escauriaza, Seregin and \v{S}ver\'{a}k (2003$a$; 2003$b$) contain analytical mistakes as well as misconceptions of serious nature.
+We find that the proofs for the local regularity and potential blow-up stated by Escauriaza, Seregin, and \v{S}ver\'{a}k (2003$a$; 2003$b$) contain analytical mistakes as well as misconceptions of serious nature.
 Claims and applications made on the basis of the proposed problem-solving scheme require critical reappraisals.

-Any incompressible fluid motion involves velocity, pressure as well as vorticity; the aggregate flow field is scale-sensitive in norm $L^{3}_x \: L^{\infty}_t$.
+Any incompressible fluid motion involves velocity, pressure, as well as vorticity; the aggregate flow field is scale-sensitive in norm $L^{3}_x \: L^{\infty}_t$.
 Equally, we may as well consider the vorticity equation in $L^{3/2}_x \: L^{\infty}_t$.
 There does not exist one single definitive scale in which triplet $(\bfu, p, \omega)$ is invariant during flow evolution.
 On the other hand, the energy identity of regular Navier-Stokes solutions,

 is truly scale-independent.
 Both the velocity and its Jacobian are taken into account, and, implicitly, the pressure or the continuity is also effected.
 The conservation law does not demand any scale-dependency on initial data (\ref{ic}).
 By virtue of the Biot-Savart relation (\ref{bs}) or the pressure gradient from (\ref{pp}), triplet $(\bfu, p, \omega)$ is essentially non-local.
-The solutions are known globally regular; no singularity is possible on any local scales.
+The solutions are known to be globally regular; no singularity is possible on any local scales.
 Experience shows that turbulent motions decay in time.
-The last stage of the decaying flow may be modelled approximately by diffusion equation, $\partial_t \bfu - \nu \Delta \bfu =0$ that has only constant-scale solutions.
-Thus parabolic scalings (\ref{scaling}) do not play a significant role in understanding turbulence whose spatio-temporal structures are theoretically tractable by a proper treatment of the non-linearity in the governing equations. {\it The finite-time singularity scenario (\ref{b1}) is illusive}.
+The last stage of the decaying flow may be modelled approximately by diffusion equation, $\partial_t \bfu - \nu \Delta \bfu {=}0$, that has only constant-scale solutions.
+Thus parabolic scalings (\ref{scaling}) cannot play a significant role in understanding the spatio-temporal structures of turbulence that are theoretically tractable by a proper treatment of the non-linearity. {\it The finite-time singularity scenario (\ref{b1}) is illusive}. { {References}}